 In the coming year we are planning to carry out an updated evaluation of the link between our QuickScan questionnaire, the QuickScreen dyslexia test and independent assessment reports, in order to explore the predictive ability of the initial questionnaire to accurately indicate the presence of learning differences.

 The QuickScreen dyslexia test is designed to act as a ‘functional dyslexia screener’ that provides immediate and detailed insights into an individual’s current learning profile.
 It is not a diagnosis.
 The report provides a basis upon which individual support programmes can be devised, reasonable adjustments put in place at work and where possible additional time in written examinations be considered.

-Degrees of compensation are also taken into consideration and may positively influence a dyslexia indication by reducing it to a Mild or Borderline category where overall attainment levels are found to be well established.
+Degrees of compensation are also taken into consideration and may positively influence a dyslexia conclusion, by reducing it to a Mild or Borderline category, where overall attainment levels are found to be well established.

-- Original QuickScan Research Document – Download Report
+2001 – Original Research Document QuickScreen Dyslexia Test – Download Report

 2, Carlton Court, Knole Rd.
 East Sussex TN40 1LG

 Email: Picoeducation@aol.com/ firstname.lastname@example.org

 An essential step in the evaluation process of any diagnostic/screening test is to assess its accuracy.
 The overall accuracy of a diagnostic test indicates how good it is at correctly identifying people with and without the condition in question.
 It is the probability that someone’s status is correctly identified by the test.